todogroup/osposurvey/2020/questions.md

 * 60-80%
 * 80-100%

-6. Does your company have an open source program (either formal or informal) or management initiative? *
+6. Does your company have an open source program (either formal or informal) or management initiative?
 >{Yes No, but planning one No}
 >ROUTING: "Yes" goes to Part 2; "No, but planning one" goes to Part 3; "No" goes to Part 4

 ## Part 2
-### Part 2a
+### Part 2a: Have Open Source Program
 7. What are the primary responsibilities of the open source program?
 (Check all that apply)
 * Owning and overseeing the execution of open source strategy
 * Clearly communicating the open source strategy within and outside the company